richardgaywood/paydata.org/content/sprawlrunners/characters/cyberware.md

 In addition to the benefits of the VCR, above, the user can now ignore 2 points of penalties to any Boating, Driving, or Piloting roll.
 The rigger may also spend Bennies to soak damage for any vehicle or drone they are jumped into, using the appropriate Boating/Piloting/Driving skill instead of Vigor.
 Each success and raise negates a Wound the vehicle would have taken.

 {{% /pageinfo %}}

-{{% pageinfo %}}
-### Wired Reflexes
-**Implant points: 1.5**
-### Improved Wired Reflexes
-**Implant points: 3**

-Synthetic wiring replaces major nerve trunks with faster-acting pathways.

-With Wired Reflexes, the character can ignore 1 point of Multi-Action Penalty per turn.
-With Improved Wired Reflexes, this increases to 2 points.
-This effect is compatible with with reflex-changing bioware, like Synaptic Accelerators or Adrenal Pump.
-{{% /pageinfo %}}

 ## Cyberlimbs